ProgSoc/Docs/docs/contributing.md

 ### Editing on GitHub

-If you're not familiar with git, or you just want to make a quick change, you can edit the files directly on GitHub.
+If you're not familiar with Git, or you just want to make a quick change, you can edit the files directly on GitHub.
 This is the quickest way to make a change, but it's not the best way to ensure that your changes are accepted.

 1. Navigate to the file you want to edit on GitHub.
 2. Click the edit button in the top right corner of the file.